How to Solve Cookie Expiration Errors

 • You may also be logged out automatically after a period of inactivity.

-To prevent this: Stay logged into your social media accounts while PhantomBuster automations are running.
+To prevent this: Stay logged into your social media accounts while your Phantoms are running.

 2. Exceeding platform rate limits

-• When this happens, your session cookie may expire or become invalid as a protective measure.
+• Invalidate your session cookie as a protective measure

 • Using automation tools